ganeti/ganeti/doc/design-2.1.rst

 An interested client can query a value by making a request to a subset of the cluster master candidates.
-It will then wait to get a few responses, and use the one with the highest configuration serial number (which will be always included in the answer).
-If some candidates are stale, or we are in the middle of a configuration update, various master candidates may return different values, and this should make sure the most recent information is used.
+It will then wait to get a few responses, and use the one with the highest configuration serial number.
+Since the configuration serial number is increased each time the ganeti config is updated, and the serial number is included in all answers, this can be used to make sure to use the most recent answer, in case some master candidates are stale or in the middle of a configuration update.

 In order to prevent replay attacks queries will contain the current unix timestamp according to the client, and the server will verify that its